 Taves Family Farm (AKA The Applebarn)

-Taves Family Farm boasts a huge apple orchard, pumpkin patch and kids activities, plan to spend a few hours here as it is one of the fun things to do in the fraser valley at any time of the year!
-Kids can visit the petting zoo, play on the jumping pillow, ride tricycles, play on the barn play structure and explore the many photo opportunities throughout the farm.
+Taves Family Farm boasts a huge apple orchard, pumpkin patch and kids activities, plan to spend a few hours here as it is one of the fun things to do in the Fraser Valley in September or really, at any time of the year!
+Kids can visit the petting zoo, play on the jumping pillow, ride tricycles, play on the barn play structure, and explore the many photo opportunities throughout the farm.

-Taves Farm also has a cidery as well.
-Ciders are currently only available at the farm, so pop into the Taves Cidery and try a flight of their ciders, each named after one of the animals on the farm.
+Taves Farm recently opened a cidery as well.
+After exploring the farm pop into the Taves Cidery and try a flight of their ciders, each named after one of the animals on the farm.

 Taves Family Farm is open daily.